-Summary: Follow Mary Bennet in her quest to discover her true self, as unlikely friendships are formed, tentative romances occur, and attempts at matchmaking (or insufferable meddling) run wild.
-Also featuring Kitty, Georgiana Darcy and Susan Price.
-Crossover with Mansfield Park.
+Summary: Follow Mary Bennet in her quest to discover her true self, as unlikely friendships are formed, tentative romances occur, and attempts of matchmaking (or insufferable meddling) run wild.
+Also featuring Kitty, and other less known Austenian heroines.
+"Crossover" with other novels from Jane Austen.

 Disclaimer: Everything belongs to Jane Austen's genius.
 Only this plot is mine, along with a few original characters.

 The nineteen-year old young woman was darkly staring at her reflection in the mirror.
 Were she to have a (bored, as usual) audience, she would have publicly despised the use of such frivolous objects and proclaimed her unadulterated faith in inner beauty.
 Alas, the mask she bore and in which she had wanted to believe herself did not abuse her any more.
 She had wanted to hide behind a respected bluestocking, and even that attempt had failed miserably.

 The cruel sniggers, the poisoned remarks during her pathetic performance at the Bingley's, she had been painfully aware of them long before her father decided to intervene and closed the piano.
 But she had persisted, seemingly oblivious to the shame, because she just wanted to be heard.
 She loved music, but how could she have improved without any proper teaching?
 Weeks of hard-working practice had vanished under the sarcasm of both the neighbours and her most respected relatives, namely her father and Lizzy, sweet Jane being far too kind to even notice her humiliation.
 This scene had happened a year ago, but still displayed in her mind.
 And Mary, despite her pallor, felt her cheeks burn with embarrassment at the memory.